cobalthq/cobalt-product-public-docs/layouts/shortcodes/full-report.md

-A comprehensive report suitable for internal or external stakeholders.
+A report that contains comprehensive information about the pentest.